oemof/tespy/doc/tespy_modules/connections.rst

 Create a bus for the electrical power input of a pump :code:`pu` with :code:`'bus'` and with :code:`'component'` as base.
 In both cases. the value of the component power will be identical.
-Due to the different efficiency definitions the value of the bus power will differ in partload.
+Due to the different efficiency definitions the value of the bus power will differ in part load.

 .. code:: python